Home

 Walters, one of the top acting coaches in Los Angeles.

-Paul Tei • Acting Back to Top
+Paul Tei • Acting, Monologue, Cold Reading, Audition for Camera Back to Top

 Mr. Tei has an M.F.A. degree in